-While the individual land values I use are obtained from repeated real estate appraisals, information provided by MLIT on the appraisal methodology suggests that reported land values are comparable to transaction prices on similar bundles of land and buildings.
-This distinction between appraisal and transaction prices is potentially important to my research design for two reasons.
-One possible issue is that because appraisals are backward looking my price indices might be smoothed, meaning that I will underestimate the magnitude of price changes in periods of dramatic volatility like the late 1980s (Guren et al. 2018).
+One possible issue is that because appraisals are backward looking my price indices might be smoothed, meaning that I will underestimate the magnitude of price changes in periods of dramatic volatility like the late 1980s (Guren et al. 2021).
 Another concern is that measurement error in land values might vary systematically across regions, leading to biased estimates of firms' borrowing and investment responses to land value changes.
 This will be the case if, for instance, real estate transaction volume in an area where a firm locates is correlated with determinants of local demand for that firm's goods and services.

 To address these concerns about the validity of appraisal prices, I construct a separate dataset of repeat sales indices based on publicly available records starting in 2005 for over three million transactions.
-I find 2008-2016 growth rates for local repeat sales and repeat appraisal prices have a cross-sectional correlation of 0.7 among cities with 2000 Census population over 400,000.
+I find 2008-2015 growth rates for local repeat sales and repeat appraisal prices have a cross-sectional correlation of 0.5 among cities with 2000 Census population over 400,000.
 This comovement across the transaction-based and appraisal-based indices suggests any measurement error associated with using appraisals is negligible.
-I describe these transaction records and compare the two types of indices in more detail in Appendix A.2.
+I describe these transaction records and compare the two types of indices in Appendix A.2.6